ZeroPass/TokenRegistry/README.md

 this is all heavily experimental, opensource libraries are stubs with wrong information, docs are scarce and written for industry people.
 That was tough nut to crack in 2 days.

 We are sending the example passport data \(from our passport, precomputed\) to James.
-Its security risk, so we cant post it here, please check the slack.
-This data can then be imputed in the smart-contract directly.
+It’s a security risk, so we cannot post it here, so please check the Slack.
+This data can then be imputed into the smart-contract directly.

 ---